maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

   void                user_function                      (HildonPickerButton *widget,
                                                           gpointer            user_data)      : Run Last / Action

-The ::value-changed signal is emitted each time the user chooses a different item from the `HildonTouchSelector <HildonTouchSelector>`_ related, and the value label gets updated.
+The ::value-changed signal is emitted each time the user chooses a different item from the :class:`HildonTouchSelector` related, and the value label gets updated.